 Police attempted to stop a late model car on U.S. Highway 74 for traveling at 79 mph in a 55 mph zone.
 The driver did not stop and led police on a chase through the county.
 At approximately 7:15 a.m., the car’s driver ran a red light on a local New Hanover County road and crashed into a motorcyclist.
 The motorcycle’s rider was pronounced dead at the scene of the accident.

-Victims and/or loved ones in North Carolina who have been affected by a similar motorcycle accident may benefit from contacting an attorney who has experience in personal injury and motorcycle wrecks.
+Victims and/or loved ones in North Carolina who have been affected by a similar motorcycle accident may benefit from contacting a motorcycle accident attorney who has experience in personal injury and motorcycle wrecks.
 There are many financial obligations that result from such a tragic event.
-The cost of medical bills, loss of wages, pain and suffering, and other factors can be taken into account in a civil court of law.
-An attorney can discuss the myriad of legal options available while helping clients to work through the difficult time following such a tragic an accident.
+The cost of medical bills, loss of wages, pain, and suffering, and other factors can be taken into account in a civil court of law.
+An attorney can discuss the myriad of legal options available while helping clients to work through the difficult time following such a tragic accident.